 This essay served as the script for a copyrighted podcast produced in 2020 by Ward Dilmore of Encore Tours in Boston.
-The podcast included an original score by Ward and professional narrators.
+The podcast included an original score by Ward, with professional narrators.

 THE COMMUNITY CHORUS OF DETROIT IN THE CONTEXT OF THE CITY OF DETROIT